 The course will focus as a basic primer and introduction to Acceptance and Commitment Therapy (ACT).
 The focus of content will be introducing attendees to the basic philosophical and empirical basis of ACT and the processes of ACT.
 Attendees will also learn basic case conceptualizations and interventions consistent with an ACT approach.

-- Identify the 6 core principles of ACT.
+- Participants will be able to identify the 6 core principles of ACT.

-- Incorporate 2 ACT-related measures into mental health practice
+- Participants will be able to incorporate 2 ACT-related measures into mental health practice.

-- Differentiate what makes ACT different than more traditional CBT interventions.
+- Participants will be able to differentiate what makes ACT different than more traditional CBT interventions.

-- Practice incorporating activities to address and foster psychological flexibility
+- Participants will be able to practice incorporating activities to address and foster psychological flexibility.

-- Use ACT as a means of case conceptualization
+- Participants will be able to use ACT as a means of case conceptualization.

 Christopher Lorance, Psy.D., began studying ACT as an undergraduate, being a member of a research lab and attending a weekend workshop hosted by Kelly Wilson.
 Further, he continued with independent study of ACT during his undergraduate years.
 He continued to research and study ACT extensively during his graduate training.
 He has presented ACT-relevant information in classes, professional settings, and in supervision with trainees, as well as continuing attending trainings and workshops.
 Dr. Lorance utilizes ACT as a primary means of conceptualizing and understanding a range of psychopathology and human behavior.